DeBrosOfficial/network/README.md

 sudo dbn prod uninstall
 ```

 This stops and removes all systemd services but keeps `/home/debros/.debros/` intact.
-To completely remove:
+You'll be prompted to confirm before uninstalling.

+**To completely remove everything:**

 ```bash
 sudo dbn prod uninstall